 Why is it important?

 There are many people living with vision issues.
-Around 1 in 12 Men and 1 in 200 Women have some degree of colour vision deficiency.
+Around 1 in 12 men and 1 in 200 women have some degree of colour vision deficiency.
 With getting older, low-vision conditions increase and by the age of 40, a natural condition known as Presbyopia can start affecting your eye’s ability to focus on nearby objects.
 With the ever-increasing population over 65, the number of visually impaired people online is growing.
-Add that to the number of people using low-resolution devices or those reading off their phone in the sun, and suddenly you’ve got millions of people who are unable to navigate your site.
+Add that to the number of people using low-resolution devices or those reading off their phones in the sun, and suddenly you’ve got millions of people who are unable to navigate your site.
 How do you think that frustration will affect how they feel about your brand?

 Test your colours